• Skip to main content

 Works for Appointments

 The same date and time shortcuts work in the calendar area as well.
-In fact, this is where you can use the “m” for minutes.
+This is where you can use the “m” for minutes.
 The Appointment Reminder field does allow you to use the “m” such as “45m” for 45 minutes.
-I think you really don’t have to worry about the Start time and End time conflicting like above since the majority of meetings occur on the same date.
+You don’t have to worry about the Start time and End time conflicting like above since most meetings occur on the same date.